OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ## * Model Evaluation on Test Dataset
-In preparation of testing the model on the dataset, the steps done during model training are also repeated, starting from collecting all data paths using pathlib object.
+In preparation of testing the model on the dataset, the steps done during model training are also repeated, starting from collecting all data paths using pathlib object to convert all the paths to tensorflow tensors.
+The evaluate method returns the metrics (accuracy, precision and recall).

 ## *  Recommendations